Peruvian government orders Mexico's ambassador Pablo Monroy to leave country within 72 hours

 Story highlights

-Peru's foreign minister on social media said that the recent ejection of the Mexican Ambassador is due to "repeated statements from the highest authorities of that country regarding the political situation in Peru"
+Peru's foreign minister on social media said that the ejection of the Mexican ambassador is due to "repeated statements from the highest authorities of that country regarding the political situation in Peru"

-Peru's foreign minister on social media said that the recent ejection of the Mexican Ambassador is due to "repeated statements from the highest authorities of that country regarding the political situation in Peru"
+Peru's foreign minister on social media said that the ejection of the Mexican ambassador is due to "repeated statements from the highest authorities of that country regarding the political situation in Peru"

-Peru has ordered Mexico's ambassador to Lima Pablo Monory to leave the South American country within 72 hours, announced the foreign minister.

-Prior to the announcement, a Mexican diplomate announced that the family of the ousted president has been granted asylum.
+Prior to the announcement, a Mexican diplomat said that the family of the ousted president has been granted asylum.

 Peru's foreign minister on social media said that the recent ejection of the Mexican Ambassador is due to "repeated statements from the highest authorities of that country regarding the political situation in Peru."

-The Mexican president criticised the removal of Castillo as "undemocratic."
+The Mexican President Andres Manuel Lopez Obrador criticised the removal of Castillo as "undemocratic."
 He stressed the ousted president as Peru's lawful leader.

 However, the timeline for their travel to Mexico has not yet been disclosed by the officials of both countries.